heidihuang-wav/quartz/content/Diary/08-2023/Reading is pretty darn cool.md

 So, I kept listening to audiobooks, and eventually, I found myself reaching for ebooks on my phone, PDFs on a Kindle, and physical books.
 Initially, this was because some books, interactive or rich in diagrams and charts, aren't meant to be listened to.
 In any case, the medium through which I read these books was never what mattered.

+What *does* matter is this:
+> Reading...\[trains] your model of the world.
+And even if you forget...what you read, its effect on your model of the world persists. <br>
+> —Paul Graham

+Take the short novel *The Housekeeper and the Professor,* for example.
+The short novel tells the heartwarming story of a brilliant mathematician with a short-term memory span of only 80 minutes, his bond with his dedicated housekeeper and her son, and the power of their relationship to transcend the limitations of memory.

+Math has never been my favorite subject, but I enjoyed feeling the professor's genuine enthusiasm for numbers, patterns, and the beauty of mathematical relationships through the pages of *The Housekeeper and the Professor.* Mathematical thinking doesn't have to be confined to academia.
+It can be a lens through which to view the world in all its intricate glory.
+The way the professor encouraged the housekeeper's son, affectionately known as "Root," to think for himself and not be afraid to be wrong was inspiring and resonated with the inner child within me.

+I'll probably still wish I could be studying something else when taking math classes, but the sight of the square root sign will elicit a smile, thanks to the professor's portrayal of it as a generous symbol, welcoming all numbers.
+I'll also remember that even The Professor wasn't afraid to say "I don't know," so neither should I.

-What *does* matter and why I find books a compelling media form is because of these attributes:
+I also find books a compelling media form is because of these attributes:
 - **Depth of information**
 	- Authors spend *years* doing research, conducting interviews, revising drafts before their books are published.
 The length and depth of this prep work is most likely missing for a 30-minute YouTube video, for example.
 When I think about the amount of information and possibly decades of expertise authors distill into several hours of reading, I find books to be such a steal.
 - **Deep Focus**
 	- Reading a book requires sustained attention and focus.
 Maintaining deep focus for an extended period is a valuable skill, and reading helps me practice and get better at this skill.
 	- I've found it difficult to both start projects *and* finish strong.
 Take songwriting, for example.
 I have tens of files sitting on my computer with 4-bar loops waiting to be turned into full-length songs.
-Reading and finishing books I set out to finish gets me into the habit of starting and finishing things.
+Reading books I set out to finish (I abandon some books on purpose) from cover to cover gets me into the habit of starting and finishing things.
 - **Personal Engagement, Imagination, and Interpretation**
-	- Engagement
-		- I control the pace at which I read.
+	- **Engagement**: I control the pace at which I read.
 I can take notes, annotate, highlight, and be as careful and reflective with each page, or not, as I'd like.
 I also have the freedom to turn any notes into [blog posts](https://heidi-huang.ghost.io/) and essays to create a deeper, more personal connection with the material.
-	- Imagination
+	- **Imagination**
 		> Fiction can show you a different world.
 It can take you somewhere you've never been.
 Once you've visited other worlds, like those who ate fairy fruit, you can never be entirely content with the world that you grew up in.
 Discontent is a good thing: discontented people can modify and improve their worlds, leave them better, leave them different.<br>
 		> 	—Neil Gaiman ([source](https://www.theguardian.com/books/2013/oct/24/neil-gaiman-face-facts-need-fiction))
-	- Interpretation
-		- When we engage with a text on a personal level, we become active participants in the storytelling process.
+	- **Interpretation**: When we engage with a text on a personal level, we become active participants in the storytelling process.
 We connect dots, bridge gaps, and uncover underlying themes that resonate with our lives.
-I love seeing what other folks have to say about the same book I read.
+I love hearing what other folks have to say about the same book I read.

+## Annual Personal Goal-Setting

+Each year, I set out to establish or strengthen a habit.

+Last year (2022), my goal was to exercise (lift weights + do cardio) consistently: I wanted to integrate exercise into my life such that, in its absence, I'd feel like something was off.

+This year (2023), I want to read a book every month.
+That's twelve books in twelve months.
+According to my [[Book List]], I've read ten books as I'm writing this (08.21.2023).
+I may be on track for now, but during the semester I will have less time to read books.

+The number of books is arbitrary, really.
+I kinda just thought the repetition of twelve gives the name a nice ring.
+Reading twelve books in a year is not a lofty goal, but it's a realistic goal.

 to be continued...

----

-## Further Ideas
-- The balance between consumption (reading and otherwise) and creation (writing and otherwise)